pi0/docs-2/docs/en/quick-start.md

 Dinero({ amount: 1, currency: 'JPY', precision: 0 })
 ```

-If you're using the same currency more than once, it might be worth setting a
+If you’re using the same currency more than once, it might be worth setting a
 default precision.

 ```js